April 15, 2016

 Note: Please post corrections(if any) to 'learnotm@outlook.com'

-Most common way of receiving OTM Inbound data is via XML files.
-OTM can read XML files which are in the format specified by GlogXML Schema.
+Most common way of receiving OTM Inbound data is via XML files from middleware applications.
+OTM can read XML files which are in the format specified by GlogXML Schema(OTM Standard XML Schema).
 You can download this schema from :

 Business Process Automation > Integration > Integration Manager > Retrieve Schemas > GlogXML.xsd